CIS-566-Fall-2023/hw04-stylization/README.md

 I created a C# script that alters the materials of several objects in the scene.
 For a selection of objects, I alternate between the shader with paint-textured shadows and the shader with alpha shadows.
 This allows for the user to press SPACE to alternate between a painting that seems more or less incomplete.

+The video is a bit choppy, the movements should be smoother in Unity?
+I think my computer was losing its patience on me oops.